ArchiveBox/docs/Chromium-Install.md

 # check the SingleFile, Screenshot, DOM, or PDF snapshot output (only these use the Chrome profile)
 # make sure the content appears as your logged-in user would see it
 ```

-*Note: not all extractors use Chrome (e.g. `wget`, `mercury`, `media`), so `COOKIES_FILE` should be set up as well.

-> [!WARNING]
-> Make sure you use separate credentials dedicated to archiving, e.g. don't log in with your normal daily Facebook/Instagram/Youtube/etc. accounts as server responses and page content will often contain your name/email/PII, session cookies, private tokens, etc.!
-You need to use a separate account to make sure you don't leak your account info to any future viewers of your snapshots (even if you keep your archive data private for now, you may want to share a snapshot in the future, and they're very hard to sanitize after-the-fact!).

 ### Non-Docker Setup (Local Host)